Education bosses ‘letting children down’ by not teaching them to touch type, says former SNP minister

 He said: "One wouldn't hand out a violin or a trumpet to a child without arranging for that child to get tuition in how to play the instrument."

-He said the ability to touch type is an "essential skill" to "allow the brain to concentrate on what one wants to say, rather than in finding the keys of the keyboard".
+He said the ability to touch type was an "essential skill" to "allow the brain to concentrate on what one wants to say, rather than in finding the keys of the keyboard".

-He made the comments during a meeting of Holyrood's Education, Children and Young People Committee.
+He spoke during a meeting of Holyrood's education, children and young people committee on Wednesday.

-Greg Dempster, general secretary of the Association of Headteachers and Deputes in Scotland, told MSPs touch typing was important "to an extent", but said there are many different ways devices are used.
+Greg Dempster, general secretary of the Association of Headteachers and Deputes in Scotland, told MSPs touch typing was important "to an extent", but said there were many different ways devices are used.

 Douglas Hutchison, president of the Association of Directors of Education and executive director of education at Glasgow City Council, questioned whether the necessary investment would be worth it.